DOI-ONRR/doi-extractives-data/src/markdown/downloads/default.md

 The data sets ONRR maintains and provides to the public through this site include production, revenue, and disbursements.
 These data sets each have their own unique attributes.

-####Production
+__Production__
 Production data found on this site comes from several places.
 Oil and gas companies report production on ONRR’s Oil and Gas Operations Report (OGOR), [OGOR](https://www.onrr.gov/ReportPay/PDFDocs/4054-a.pdf).
 Companies report solid minerals production on ONRR’s Production and Royalty (P&R) Report, [Form-4430](https://www.onrr.gov/ReportPay/solids.htm).
 Companies use these forms to electronically report their production information.
 The companies' reported data goes through initial upfront system edits before being accepted into ONRR’s financial systems.

-####Revenue
+__Revenue__
 Revenue data found on this site comes from several places.
-Oil and gas and geothermal companies report revenue on ONRR’s [Form-2014](https://www.onrr.gov/ReportPay/royalty-reporting.htm).
-Companies report solid minerals revenue on ONRR’s Production and Royalty (P&R) Report, [Form-4430](https://www.onrr.gov/ReportPay/solids.htm).
-Companies use these forms to electronically report their royalty payment information.
+Oil and gas companies report royalties, rents, and other revenues on ONRR’s [Form-2014](https://www.onrr.gov/ReportPay/royalty-reporting.htm).
+Companies report solid minerals royalties, rents, bonuses, and other revenues on ONRR’s Production and Royalty (P&R) Report, [Form-4430](https://www.onrr.gov/ReportPay/solids.htm). .
+Companies use these forms to electronically report their revenue payment information.
 This company-reported data goes through initial upfront system edits before being accepted into ONRR’s financial systems.
+Additional revenue comes from ONRR’s Accounts Receivable (AR) data.
+These payments are not tied to sales volumes and royalties, such as interest payments and civil penalties and are submitted directly to ONRR by companies and matched to ONRR generated receivables.

-####Disbursements
+__Disbursements__
 Disbursement data found on this site comes from ONRR.
 Once ONRR reconciles the company-reported royalty data and other revenue data with the payments to Treasury, ONRR disburses the funds from the Treasury account to the appropriate federal, state, or tribal accounts.
 All these transactions are reported and stored in ONRR’s systems.

 ## Contact us